-The following table lists all the ha-policy configuration elements for HA strategy shared store for master :
+The following table lists all the ha-policy configuration elements for HA strategy shared store for master:

-• failover-on-shutdown

-If set to true then when this server is stopped normally the backup will become live assuming failover.
+Name Description 'failover- on-server- shutdown' If set to true then when this server is stopped normally the backup will become live assuming failover.
 If false then the backup server will remain passive.
-Note that if false you want failover to occur the you can use the management API as explained at Management.
+Note that if false you want failover to occur the you can use the management API as explained at [Management](management.md) 'wait-for- activation' If set to true then server startup will wait until it is activated.

-• wait-for-activation

-If set to true then server startup will wait until it is activated.
 If set to false then server startup will be done in the background.
 Default is true.

-The following table lists all the ha-policy configuration elements for HA strategy Shared Store for slave :
+The following table lists all the ha-policy configuration elements for HA strategy Shared Store for slave:

-• failover-on-shutdown

-In the case of a backup that has become live, then when set to true then when this server is stopped normally the backup will become liveassuming failover.
+Name Description 'failover- on-server- shutdown' In the case of a backup that has become live, then when set to true then when this server is stopped normally the backup will become liveassuming failover.
 If false then the backup server will remain passive.
-Note that if false you want failover to occur the you can use the management API as explained at Management.
+Note that if false you want failover to occur the you can use the the management API as explained at [Management] (management.md) 'allow- failback' Whether a server will automatically stop when a another places a request to take over its place.

-• allow-failback

-Whether a server will automatically stop when another places a request to take over its place.
 The use case is when the backup has failed over.